canonical/jimm/README.md

 Go dependencies. **Note: Go 1.11 or greater needed.**

 A brief explanation of the various services that JIMM depends on is below:
-- Vault: User cloud-credentials and private keys are stored in Vault.
+- [Vault](https://www.vaultproject.io/): User cloud-credentials and private keys are stored in Vault.
 Cloud-credentials are API keys that enable Juju to communicate with a cloud's API.
-- Postgres: All non-sensitive state is stored in Postgres.
+- [PostgreSQL](https://www.postgresql.org/): All non-sensitive state is stored in Postgres.
-- OpenFGA: A distributed authorisation server where authorisation rules are stored and queried using relation based access control.
+- [OpenFGA](https://openfga.dev/): A distributed authorisation server where authorisation rules are stored and queried using relation based access control.
 - IdP: An identity provider which supports OAuth2.0 and OIDC.